Taliesin268/rimes-compendium/content/Bestiary/Husk.md

 - **Not Undead**: Failed to respond to spells that affect undead, despite its zombie-like appearance.

 - **Hollow Presence**: Emotionless and devoid of will - an animated form functioning without agency.

+---

+## 🧬 Relationship to Hollow Malady

+- Husks are the result of the [[Hollow]] malady, a condition that leaves creatures emptied of their essence, vitality, or soul.
+- This state is most often observed after infestation by [[Emberling|Emberlings]], which hollow out living creatures from within.